maxritter/diy-thermocam-website/src/pages/building-instructions.md

 ##### 19.

+You may start with the two corners next to the microcontroller first, as they are the hardest to reach.
+Put the long spacer in place, push the screw through it from the bottom and secure it with the plastic nut on top.
+Repeat this four times and in the end tighten all nuts.
 This image shows how it looks from the side:

 ![](/images/19.jpg)